Find a lender that offers $10,000 loans as soon as tomorrow.

 - Credit unions.
 Your local credit union might be easier to qualify for a $10,000 loan, and they often have competitive rates since they’re non-profit financial institutions.
 However, most credit unions require that you be a member for a few months before letting you apply.

-When considering what loan to apply for, it’s important to compare features of the loan to make sure you’ll receive a competitive offer.
+When considering what loan to apply for, it’s important to compare features of each loan to make sure you’ll receive a competitive offer.
 Here are some things to look at:

-- Compare fees.
+- Fees.
 What fees will you be charged with this loan?
-Remember to consider the ongoing fees as well as any charges you will have to pay at the onset.
+Remember to consider ongoing fees as well as any charges you will have to pay at the onset, including origination fees.

-- Find repayments that work for you.
+- Repayment schedule.
 How can you repay your loan?
 Are you able to repay the loan early without penalty?
-These are things you’ll need to check before you apply.
+When are your repayments due?
+Can you change the schedule when you need it?

 Tips to get approved with bad credit

 - Review the eligibility criteria.
 Do this before you apply to make sure you are eligible.
 Look for things like minimum income, employment requirements, etc.

 - Submit all necessary documents.
-Check what documents are needed and make sure you are able to send everything that is required.
+Check what documents are needed and make sure you are able to send everything that the lender requires.

 - Consider a joint application or guarantor.
 This can help if you don’t have the best credit or if you don’t meet the income requirements.

 To compare all your options for a personal loan, check our complete guide on personal loans.
 We discuss the different types of personal loans available, how much they usually cost and where you can apply.

 There are also quick links to several loans by term and amount below: